saibotsivad/npmupdater-cli/README.md

 		secret: "clientSecret"
 	}

-To use these, pass in a JSON filename as one of the parameters when you use npmupdater.
+To use one of these, pass in a JSON filename as one of the parameters when you use npmupdater.
 E.g., either one of these will work:

 	npmupdater --all file.json